kevinkiklee/kevinkiklee/content/posts/rambles/20171227-six-months/index.md

 > **Complete a brief tutorial of the framework taught in the course**

 For Rails, [Rails Tutorial](https://www.railstutorial.org/book) is the best guide.
-For React, [React.js](https://reactjs.org/tutorial/tutorial.html) tutorials on the main website is the best.
+For React, [React.js](https://reactjs.org/tutorial/tutorial.html) tutorial on the official website is great.
 Even if you do not fully understand what is going on, at least copy-paste along to become familiar with the terminologies and the process.
-The you will learn better when it's the second time you are looking at the material.
+You will learn better when it's the second time you are looking at the material.

+This is not something extra you should do.
+This is mandatory.
+There are too many coding bootcamp grads.
+Ensure that you stand out by studying the material beforehand.
 Give yourself the best chance of success.
-There are too many coding bootcamp grads.
-Ensure that you stand out by studying some of the material beforehand.
+This action item has a very high return on investment.

 ## Attending a coding bootcamp

 Study.
 Dedicate the next 3 months of your life to nothing but studying.
 How many times have I used the word `study` in this guide?  =D

-I am a military veteran, and I attended one of the hardest bootcamps at Ft.
-Benning Infantry Basic Combat Training.
+I am a military veteran, and I attended the hardest Army bootcamp at Infantry Basic Combat Training in Ft.
+Benning, Georgia.
 Take it from someone who went to a real bootcamp:  a coding bootcamp is just as hard.
 In the military, during the constant times of physical misery, you can turn your brain off.
 You cannot do that at a coding bootcamp, and the stress of pushing your brain to the limit for prolonged hours is just as tiring.
 Eat well and sleep well.

 # Job Search